mmitusov/web-parser/README.md

 ```
 2. Or use [Kaffeine Shots](https://kaffeine.herokuapp.com) app.
 It basically pings your app every 30 minutes once and doesn't make it sleep except for the minimum 6 hours which is mandatory.
 But you can turn this option off.

 **P.S.
+You can view the amount of free dyno hours remaining by using the CLI.
+You can do this by running heroku ps on one of your free apps: `heroku ps -a <app name>`**

-If this tutorial was helpful for you - leaving the Star for this repository would be appreciated.**
+If this tutorial was helpful for you - leaving the Star for this repository would be appreciated.